lindaprotocol/documentation-en/docs/using_javatron/connecting_to_tron.md

-# Connect to the TRON Network
+# Connect to the LINDA Network

-The TRON network is mainly divided into:
+The LINDA network is mainly divided into:

 - **Mainnet**
 - **Nile Testnet**
 - **Shasta Testnet** (currently does not support node joining)
 - **Private Network**

-This guide explains how to configure the java-tron client to connect to these networks, covering basic network configuration, node discovery, node connection, log and node status verification, and how to troubleshoot connection issues.
+This guide explains how to configure the java-linda client to connect to these networks, covering basic network configuration, node discovery, node connection, log and node status verification, and how to troubleshoot connection issues.

 ## Basic Network Configuration

-You can connect a java-tron node to a specific network by modifying the following key items in the [config file](https://github.com/tronprotocol/java-tron/blob/develop/framework/src/main/resources/config.conf):
+You can connect a java-linda node to a specific network by modifying the following key items in the [config file](https://github.com/lindaprotocol/java-linda/blob/develop/framework/src/main/resources/config.conf):

 ### Network ID
 The P2P Network ID(`p2p.version`) specifies the network you want to join.
 Mainnet configuration: